 - stated policies and processes have been followed

 - the matter has been considered appropriately under the complaints policy and closed.

-Where a complaint is related to research conduct, please refer to the RCUK Policy and Guidelines on Governance of Good Research Conduct (PDF), which provides detailed guidance.
+Where a complaint is related to research conduct, please see: UK Research and Innovation: Complaints policy, which provides detailed guidance.

 In order to allow a complete review of any complaint, we request that any complaint is submitted within six months of the issue/problem.